About Jean-Pierre BAL

 by Marcel Hellebosch.
 Made in the first half

-of 2009 (before the TV one), and on the moviemaker's own initiative, the film shows the
+of 2009, and on the moviemaker's own initiative, the film shows the

-craftsmanship of the restorer, and some history aspects about antique and vintage
+craftsmanship of the restorer, and history aspects about antique and vintage

 travel trunks.
 The movie won three major prizes at contests

-year 2012 was marked by the coincidental publication of articles in two upper-class lifestyle magazines: "Un artisan hors norme" (transl.
+year 2012 there was the coincidental publications in two upper-class lifestyle magazines: "Un artisan hors norme" (transl.

 a craftsman beyond boundaries) and "Restauratie

-2013-2015, American, Qatari, and Polish magazines published articles about the restoration or manufacture of new trunks at BelMal Malletier
+2013 to 2015, articles appeared in American, Qatari, and Polish magazines, about the restoration or manufacture of new trunks at BelMal

 resulted in ideas and sketches of more than 80 new trunks and their